jadesoftwarenz/JADE-Banking-Schema/README.md

 (Will be some kind of JADE banner)

 # JADE Example Schemas
-This repository contains example JADE schemas in the hopes that you might find them educational and informative.

-## Schema Guide
----
-#### Erewhon Demonstration System
-- A demonstration system showcasing the various features and best practices of JADE development.
-- The Erewhon system models an online retailer and showcases the use of multiple front-end interfaces to a single, multi-user database.
-- **Documentation:** <a href="https://www.jadeworld.com/pdf/white-papers/71/WP_Erewhon.pdf">Erewhon Documentation</a>
----
-#### Banking Schema (From the JADE Developer's course)
-- This schema is a model answer for the banking schema implemented in the JADE Developer's Course.
+This repository contains a model answer for the banking schema implemented in the JADE Developer's Course.

+## Documentation Guide

-- **Documentation:** <a href="https://www.jadeworld.com/docs/jade-71/content/resources/dotnetdev/ch3introtutorial/chapter3.htm">Banking Schema guide</a>
+Documentation for the Banking schema may be found at: <a href="https://www.jadeworld.com/docs/jade-71/content/resources/dotnetdev/ch3introtutorial/chapter3.htm">Banking Schema guide</a>
-- **Developer's Course:** <a href="https://www.jadeworld.com/docs/jade-71/content/resources/dotnetdev/ch3introtutorial/chapter3.htm">Developer's Course material</a>
+The JADE developer's course material may be found at: <a href="https://www.jadeworld.com/docs/jade-71/content/resources/dotnetdev/ch3introtutorial/chapter3.htm">Developer's Course material</a>
----
-#### ATCG (Automated Test Code Generator)
-- The Automated Test Code Generator (ATCG) enables you to record and replay GUI actions in JADE applications.
-- ATCG is typically used to create regression tests or benchmark systems.
-Although it has many uses, its primary purpose is to generate code that you can use in data driven testing.
-- **Documentation:** <a href="https://flaredocs.cnw.co.nz/JADE_2018/#resources/releaseinfo2018/chgsnewfeatures2018/atcgrefdocument.htm">ATCG Documentation</a>
----

 ## Getting Started
 These instructions will get a copy of the projects up and running on your local machine.